Exploring the ethical framework for obtaining materials from sentient animals

 On 22 January, UKRIO will host an Expert Webinar featuring guest speakers involved in developing the Ethical framework for obtaining materials from sentient animals, a research guidance document that UKRIO helped create and published in Summer 2025.

-This session will offer a deep dive into the Framework, showing attendees how it can be used to strengthen ethical practice in research activities involving the obtainment of materials from sentient animals.
-Speakers will outline the background to the project, explore the scope and content of the Framework, and discuss how individuals and organisations can use it to enhance good practice.
+This session will offer a deep dive into the Ethical Framework, showing attendees how it can be used to strengthen ethical practice in research activities involving the obtainment of materials from sentient animals.
+Speakers will outline the background to how the Framework was created, explore the scope and content of the Framework, and highlight that individuals and organisations are welcome to adopt or adapt any part of it to enhance their own ethical assessment processes.

 The Ethical framework for obtaining materials from sentient animals is a user-friendly resource designed to support research organisations and other stakeholders in making sound ethical decisions when obtaining materials from sentient animals.
 It was developed by the Animal Materials Working Group, a UK-wide initiative led by the Wellcome Sanger Institute, with contributions from the UK Research Integrity Office (UKRIO) and input from a broad range of stakeholders.